Major League Baseball Amateur Draft

 Starting in 1966, there were two drafts per year, one in January and one in June.
 The January draft was for players who had graduated from school after the June draft, which was timed to coincide with the most common graduation date for high schools and colleges, and there was also for each draft a "secondary phase" in which teams could draft players who had previously been drafted but had not signed, mainly because they had wanted to continue their studies.
 While top draftees from January or from the secondary phase did sometimes become impact players in the majors, it was clear that the June draft was where the real action was and where the best future prospects could be found.
 The January draft was discontinued in 1987, as was the secondary phase, and since then there has been a single draft.

 Until 1990, the draft was only for United States citizens or players who had attended high school or college in the United States.
 This was extended to players from Canada and Puerto Rico, and it had a deleterious impact on Puerto Rican baseball for a couple of decades, as the system on the island was not based on schools, as it was in the U.S. In Canada, Baseball Canada was able to counteract that to some extent with a strong national baseball academy program that identified the best young players and showcased them in international tournaments, a model that Puerto Rico eventually adopted as well through the Puerto Rican Baseball Academy.
 Players from other countries remained international free agents, free to sign with any team as soon as they turned 16 or graduated from school.
 This soon became as much of a jungle as the pre-draft U.S. landscape had been, and MLB stepped in to impose some rules for international signings, instituting a signing period and a bonus pool that teams were not allowed to exceed.
 Still calls to make the draft worldwide in its application are still heard regularly, whenever the Collective Bargaining Agreement is up for renewal.
+Following the 2021-2022 lockout, a decision was made to institute a separate international draft, with details still to be worked out between the parties in order not to delaty the start of the 2022 season any further.

 Draft picks at first could not be traded.
 This largely remains the case, with the exception being Competitive Balance Round picks that are awarded to teams from smaller markets, something that was only instituted in 2013.
 This was done, again, to reduce the leverage that players could exercise in order to extract larger bonuses.
 One player who found a way to circumvent this was Pete Incaviglia, one of the biggest college stars of the 1980s.
 Before the 1985 amateur draft, he made it known that he would only sign with a team willing to bring him straight to the majors, with no minor league time.
 The Montreal Expos still drafted him with the #8 pick, thinking he was bluffing, but it wasn't the case.
 As the two sides were at an impasse and the Expos were about to lose Incaviglia with nothing to show for it, they found a team willing to meet his conditions - the Texas Rangers.
 Thus they signed Incaviglia on the Rangers' terms and immediately traded him there in return for a couple of players.
 Other owners were furious and quickly closed the loophole and adopted a rule that no drafted player could be traded until a full year had passed since his signing.
 This lasted for three decades until it became obvious that it was creating problems: teams who wanted to trade top draft picks in order to strengthen their current team had to hold these players in limbo for months until the trade could become official.
 The rule was dropped in the 2010s.